jwill/android-avd-tools/SVG2ShapeShifter/README.md

 # SVG2ShapeShifter

-SVG2ShapeShifter is a command-line tool that converts SVG and animated SVG files created by the 3D modeling application [[http://blender.org][Blender]] to [[https://alexjlockwood.github.io/ShapeShifter/][Shape Shifter]] format.
+SVG2ShapeShifter is a command-line tool that converts SVG and animated SVG files created by the 3D modeling application [Blender](http://blender.org) to [Shape Shifter](https://alexjlockwood.github.io/ShapeShifter/) format.

 ## Problem